New Patients 919.736.6175

 Can my child use sedation dentistry?

-Yes, for our most anxious patients, we offer sedation dentistry options.
-Our sedation dentistry options are perfectly safe for children.
-Dental sedation is a great solution to keep them calm and comfortable throughout the duration of their dental procedures.
-Talk with the dentist about incorporating a sedation dentistry option into your child’s treatment plan.
+Yes, we offer sedation options for our most anxious patients.
+Our sedation dentistry options are perfectly safe for children, and dental sedation is a great solution to keep them calm and comfortable throughout dental procedures.
+We recommend nitrous oxide for young patients.
+This mild sedation takes effect and wears off quickly.

 When should my child get dental sealants?